combell/autogit-reference/README.md

 In our case, the `img`, the `js`, and the `css` folders were defined as shared folders and symlinked.

+A more realistic situation would be to provide an `uploads` folder that is shared.
+This folder is used for *user uploads*, whereas the `css`, `js`, and `img` folder would be part of the deployment.
+This would result in the following directory layout:

+    domainbe@ssh:~# ls -l ~/checkout/master/shared/www
+    drwxr-xr-x ... uploads

+The web root will then contain a symlink to the shared folder:

+    domainbe@ssh:~# ls -l ~/www
+    drwxr-xr-x ... css
+    drwxr-xr-x ... img
+    -rw-r--r-- ... index.php
+    drwxr-xr-x ... js
+    lrwxrwxrwx ... uploads -> /data/sites/web/domainbe/checkout/master/shared/www/uploads

 ## Branching

 It is possible to create subsites based on the branch name in your git repository.